In the Air

 Beyond Compliance – Creating a Quiet Fleet

 UPS’s fleet of aircraft meets and exceeds the noise and emission reduction regulations established by the International Civil Aviation Organization (ICAO).
 We have consistently pursued a “beyond compliance” strategy to ensure a quiet and highly fuel-efficient air fleet.
 All new UPS aircraft will meet ICAO’s Stage IV noise guidelines, which call for a 10-decibel reduction over Stage III.
-UPS is voluntarily applying this standard to its entire fleet.
+UPS's entire fleet met Stage IV limits in 2008.

 Continuous Descent Approach Reduces Environmental Impact